abinesh7/Calculator_App/README.md

 # Calculator_App

 The Calculator App is a user-friendly and efficient tool built using HTML, CSS, and JavaScript.
+It provides a convenient way to perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+The app features a clean and intuitive interface, allowing users to input numbers and operators with ease.
+Upon entering the desired calculations, the app instantly generates accurate results, providing an instant solution to mathematical problems.
+With its responsive design, the Calculator App is accessible on various devices, including desktops, laptops, tablets, and smartphones.
+It simplifies everyday calculations and serves as a handy tool for students, professionals, and anyone in need of quick and reliable arithmetic computations.